 Time Frame for Completion (Quantitative Measures of Academic Progress):

 Maximum Timeframe: Students must complete their degree within a maximum number of attempted credits not to exceed 150% of the published program length.
 If at any point in time it is determined that a student cannot complete their program of study within 150% of the program length, the student will become ineligible for aid and will need to submit an appeal.

 Pace of Progression: Students must complete at least 67% of their total attempted credit hours.
 To calculate the pace at which a student is progressing, divide the total number of hours the student has successfully completed by the total number they have attempted.

 Grade Point Average (Qualitative Measures of Academic Progress):

-Leaves of Absence: For Title IV purposes only, periods of approved Leaves of Absence will not count toward the six-year maximum time frame.
+Leaves of Absence: Periods of approved Leaves of Absence will not count toward the maximum time frame.
 A student may not receive financial assistance during a Leave of Absence.

 Grade Changes: Once an official grade is received for an Incomplete (IN), Work In Progress (WIP), or In Progress (IP) course, the student should notify the Office of Student Financial Services so the SAP status can be reevaluated.

 Noncredit Remedial Courses: RVU does not offer noncredit remedial courses.